AlexLitvino/pyASSA/README.md

 End-users don't have programming skills.
 So you prepare parser for spreadsheets, where end-users could write simple command sequence.
 Finally, you have a library of such command sequences, but not sure if they valid.
-You don't wan't to run every sequence and check if robot will act.
+You don't want to run every sequence and check if robot will act.
 So you could write several rules that will find some simple errors.
 (See example #2)